 It's important to understand service disconnection and restoration as they relate to natural disasters or identified hazards.

-We'll disconnect a customer or customers’ electrical service during a natural disaster such as flood, fire, tornado, etc., if:
+We may disconnect your electrical service during a natural disaster such as a flood, fire, tornado, etc., if:

 When possible we’ll disconnect only accounts that are affected by the disaster.
-When that’s not possible, it may be necessary to open a switch or service connection that may affect other customers who aren’t directly affected by the disaster or hazard at that time.
-Examples include floodwater or fire that would not permit the utility representative to gain access directly to the service connection or meter.
+When that’s not possible, it may be necessary to open a switch or service connection that could affect other customers who aren’t directly affected by the disaster or hazard.
+Examples include floodwater or fire that would not permit us to gain access directly to the service connection or meter.

-We'll restore service for customers' whose electrical service was disconnected because of hazards at their facility when it's safe and other required conditions are met.
+We'll restore service for customers whose electrical service was disconnected because of hazards at their facilities when it's safe and other required conditions are met.

 In the case of a temporary service request, we'll allow an affidavit and appropriate temporary service connection.

-Otter Tail Power Company is responsible for inspecting the wiring in the meter socket.
+We're responsible for inspecting the wiring in your meter socket.
 Installation will not be energized until an authorized employee has checked and approved the connections.
-We will refuse to install a meter or complete the service requirements if we find violations of electrical codes or hazardous conditions.
+We'll refuse to install a meter or complete the service requirements if we find violations of electrical codes or hazardous conditions.